 There are six different trailer towing packages available for the F-150 pickup truck, and each of them comes with its own towing capacity.

 - 2.7L Turbocharged EcoBoost

 - 3.5L Eco Boost

 - High-Output 3.5L EcoBoost

 2.7L Turbocharged EcoBoost

-This engine offers 325 horsepower and 400 ft-lb of torque.
+This trailer tow package has an engine that offers 325 horsepower and 400 ft-lb of torque.
 It has a 10-speed transmission.
 The towing capacity is rated at 9,000 pounds.